jpshivakavi/nativecode_with_python/README.md

 # native-code-with-python-samples
 This repo contains the samples to demonstrate the methods to interface native code with Python.

-Please go through the PDF document in the training folder to know more about how to interface/ integrate native code (C/C++) with Python.
+Please go through the PDF document in the docs folder to know more about how to interface/ integrate native code (C/C++) with Python.